TorySciacca/Cryptographagotchi/README.md

 # Cryptographagotchi
 literally: coded egg watch

-A virtual pet inspired by Tamagotchi and the desire to teach children about abstract technological concepts in an interactive way.

-In todays day and age, it's a reality that many children will have greater access to a tech space that continues to advance.
-There are so many UX and technological concepts that we take for granted.
-As protecting our diogital data is becoming more and more important, it's important to help protect those who will try and acess the internet regardless.

-This web app is connected to a back-end database that aims to simulate a living ecology.
+A virtual pet inspired by Tamagotchi that aims to merges those UX ideas into a functional webapp.
+This enviroment is connected to a back-end database that aims to simulate a living ecology.

+Users will be able to generate virtual pets that exist within the ecosystem.

+# Stack

+Frontend - Typescript
+Backend - Node.js (Typescript)
+Database - SQLite
+Hosting -